College Opportunity Fund (COF) Stipend Changes for 2023-2024:

 Yes.
 Each college must report your enrollment and credit hours, and COF will pay a stipend to each college.
 Hours taken at each college count toward the stipend limit.

-Can undergraduates use the stipend for graduate credits?
+- Can undergraduates use the stipend for graduate courses?

 Yes.
-Undergraduate students who enroll in graduate courses as part of their bachelor’s degree program will receive the stipend, but the credit hours count toward the lifetime limit.
+Undergraduate students who enroll in graduate courses as part of their bachelor’s degree program will receive the stipend as long as the graduate level course is going towards their bachelor’s degree program.

 COF is Colorado’s way of providing financial support for resident undergraduate students only.
 The state supports graduate students through a contract with each higher education institution.